Samsung Galaxy S II: AT&T – Models SGH-I777, SGH-I727 and SGH-I927

 AT&T Mobility began offering its first variant of the Galaxy S II (Model SGH-I777) on 2 October 2011.
 Prior to its release, AT&T Mobility's first variant of the device was code named "Attain" by Samsung.

 The AT&T Mobility variant maintains the 4.3 inch display of the international version, but features four capacitive buttons.
 It also includes NFC capability.

 AT&T Mobility introduced a second variant of the device called the Galaxy S II Skyrocket (Model SGH-I727) on 6 November 2011.
 Prior to its release, this second variant was code named "Skyrocket" by Samsung.
-This variant is similar to the international Samsung Galaxy S II LTE and is notable for its inclusion of an LTE radio.
+This variant is similar to the international Galaxy S II LTE and is notable for its inclusion of an LTE radio.
 The inclusion of the LTE radio required changing the device's main processor from the Exynos to the Qualcomm Snapdragon MSM8660 because the Exynos does not support LTE.
 This version features the same 4.52 inch screen of the Sprint model.
 This variant supports Near Field Communications (NFC).

 AT&T Mobility introduced a third variant called the Captivate Glide (Model SGH-I927) on 20 November 2011.
 The Captivate Glide differs from the other two AT&T Mobility variants primarily by the inclusion of a slide-out, physical QWERTY keyboard.
 The Captivate Glide also includes a dual-core, 1 GHz Tegra 2 dual-core processor instead of a 1.2 GHz Exynos processor.
 The display of this third variant is Super AMOLED instead of Super AMOLED Plus and the display size is reduced to 4 inches.